TemaMix/dsl_organizer/README.md

 # DslOrganizer

-DslOrganizer provides a simple way to create self dsl and allows to integrate dsl to logic.
+DslOrganizer provides a simple way to create self dsl and allows to integrate dsl to logic easy.

 ## Installation